Dorset Inspiration

 Old Harry’s Rocks

 From the small coastal village of Studland make your way along the cliff tops to Old Harry’s Rocks.
 Now a stump, a stack and a bit of no man’s land, the peak once housed a castle.
-Both the caves below and the name are linked to a local famous local pirate, whose reputation struck fear … Continue reading Old Harry’s Rocks
+Both the caves below and the name are linked to a famous local pirate, whose reputation struck fear into … Continue reading Old Harry’s Rocks

 The Crown, Blandford